Signet Ring Cell Carcinoma of the Breast

 Signet-ring cell carcinoma of the breast is a subtype of adenocarcinoma

-Signet-ring cell breast carcinoma is really a unique subtype of mucin-producing adenocarcinoma.
-Indeed, this type of cancer can arise in virtually any organ.
+This type of breast cancer is really a unique subtype of mucin-producing adenocarcinoma.
+Indeed, signet ring cell cancer can arise in virtually any organ.
 For example, the breast, stomach, and colon.

-However, signet ring cell carcinoma nonetheless comprises about 90% of all cases of this particular cancer subtype.
-A majority of breast signet-ring cell carcinomas are in fact infiltrating lobular carcinomas, although ductal carcinomas are not uncommon.
+The majority of breast signet-ring cell cancers are in fact infiltrating lobular carcinomas, although ductal carcinomas are not uncommon.

 Diagnosis of breast signet ring cell carcinoma

-Signet ring cell carcinoma is given the name because the cells under a microscope look like a signet ring.
+Signet ring cancer is given the name because the cells under a microscope look like a signet ring.
 The nucleus appears to be ‘pushed over’ (kind of like a stone in a ring).
 So, the remainder cell membrane actually forms the outside ‘ring’ shape.

 Metastasis shows a unique aspect of signet ring cell carcinoma of the breast

-One of the unique aspects of breast signet-ring cell carcinoma is its pattern of metastasis.
+One of the unique aspects of this type of cancer is its pattern of metastasis.

 A significantly greater number of metastatic breast signet ring cell carcinomas are found in the